A Dog Show Primer

 "Best Junior Handler!: A Guide to Showing Successfully in Junior Showmanship." - Anne Olejniczak Denise Olejniczak

-Anna Furtado is a writer and a dog lover, currently living with a Cairn Terrier.
+Anna Furtado is a writer and a dog lover.
 She has groomed dogs professionally and has shown them in both conformation and obedience.